AmanMishra107/SimpleCrypto/README.md

 # Encryption Program

-This repository contains a Python program that implements Caesar Cipher encryption, as well as AES and Blowfish encryption and decryption.
-The program demonstrates basic cryptographic techniques and allows users to encrypt and decrypt text using different algorithms.
+This repository contains a Python program that implements Caesar Cipher encryption, as well as AES and Blowfish encryption.
+The program demonstrates basic cryptographic techniques and allows users to encrypt text using different algorithms.

 ## Features